 Study with us

 In 2010 the College arranged for a special rose to be bred as part of its 50th anniversary celebrations.
-Named the Churchill Rose, it is now available for purchase from the rose grower, Peter Beales.
+Named Rosa 'The Churchill Rose', it is now available for purchase from the rose grower, Peter Beales.
 It is a lovely rose with apricot flowers and a delicate scent.

 The rose can be found in the gardens of 10 Downing Street, Chartwell House and Cambridge Botanic Garden but the College wanted to find a place to grow it on site so that its story could be retained.
 This led to the creation of the Sir Winston Churchill border in the Master’s and Fellows’ garden, which provided an opportunity to research and grow all of the plants named after Sir Winston Churchill.
 There are 27 named varieties and the College currently grows 15 of them - the search for the rest continues.

-The College still needs to find a few more plants to complete the collection but this will take time as the plants are no longer grown commercially.
+The College still needs to find a few more plants to complete the collection but this is taking a bit of time as the plants are no longer grown commercially.
 We hope one day it will be registered as a National Collection through Plant Heritage.